flying-dutchmen/3DS-Sails/README.md

 405,696 km or 363,104 kilometers away from retirement/power plant/recycling and canvas the rest of the system.

 #all i'm thinking is "gui & arrays of any arbitrary pixels" is the future "in several more chapters" of this rag
-##beaten black adam R&D in those bootblack canadien's, really?
+##beaten black adam R&D in those bootblack canadien's, really need to free Europe & Japan?

 Any software works derive &or that make use of MUST include "web search quries" listed!
 I'll retract these web search quries after some of these persons charged with assalt & etc...